SOC 2 Type II compliance at Exclaimer

 "A Type II report shows how controls actually performed across the audit window, not just how they were designed on paper.
 That's what procurement and security teams want to see, and it's what we provide" — Karl Bagci, Director of IT and Information Security, Exclaimer

-What SOC 2 Type II covers
+What does SOC 2 Type II cover?

 SOC 2 is the audit framework developed by the American Institute of Certified Public Accountants (AICPA) for evaluating how service organizations manage customer data in the cloud.
 It is one of the most widely requested standards in US enterprise vendor reviews.